binaryphile/www.minimak.org/pages/index.md

 - __Preserves QWERTY fingering:__ Of the 12 keys that do change in the
   full layout, _only 3_ move to a different finger.
 Most just swap rows.
 This makes it easy to correct yourself as you learn, and thus you learn faster.
-Your initial impulses are still good, they just need to be modified.
+Your initial impulses are still good, and are quick to be modified.
 - __Can be learned in steps:__  Minimak's layout is designed to be learned in three increments of 4-key swaps.
 By limiting the amount of change to be learned at a time, you adapt faster.
 For the gung-ho,